 There are so many ways to enjoy these sweet salty pecans!
 I like to snack on them when I’m craving something sweet, but they’re also a perfect topping for some of our favorite recipes.

 - Add them to salads.
-They’re especially delicious with this Spinach Quinoa Salad and this Butternut Squash Kale Salad.
+They’re especially delicious with this Spinach Salad with Quinoa and this Butternut Squash Salad.

 - They make Pumpkin Pancakes and French Toast extra special.

 - Sprinkle them on Roasted Butternut Squash or Roasted Brussels Sprouts.